HL7/US-Core-STU3/pages/_includes/us-core-vitalsigns-intro.md

     -   note: If a more specific code is recorded, the generic code and the translated coded must be sent - e.g. method specific LOINC Codes, SNOMED CT concepts, system specific codes
 1.  a patient
 1.  a time indicating when the measurement was taken
-1.  a numeric result value and standard UCUM unit which is taken from the “LOINC Code” column in the table below.
+1.  a numeric result value and standard UCUM unit which is taken from the “UCUM Unit Code” column in the table below.
     -   note: if there is no numeric result then you have to supply a reason

 **Profile specific implementation guidance:**